 Usually, the welding helmets glass cover are darkened or tinted.
 So, you can see partially where you are pointing your welding rod even though there already have intense lighting.
 It prevents you from losing sight of your present work leading to more precise and accurate outputs.

-The ultimate purpose of welding helmets is to avoid injury on your eyes in terms of foreign bodies or eye strain.
+The ultimate purpose of the helmets for welding is to avoid injury on your eyes in terms of foreign bodies or eye strain.
 Welding helmets fully cover your head and save your face from red hot foreign materials hit.
 Also the protective tinted glass saves your eye from excess light radiation.

 Increase Working Efficiency